rspwarnaarUT/ReSurfEMG/CONTRIBUTING.md

 The sections below outline the steps in each case.

-## Reporting Security Vulnerabilities

-If you discover a security vulnerability in ReSurfEMG, we kindly ask you to report it responsibly.

-- Please **do not** open a public issue.
-- Instead, email us at  e.mos-oppersma@utwente.nl with details.
-- We will acknowledge your report within 14 business days and aim to resolve issues promptly.

-Thank you for helping keep ReSurfEMG secure!

 ## You have a question

 1. Use the search functionality [here](https://github.com/resurfemg-org/ReSurfEMG/issues) to see if someone already filed the same issue;